Legal Notice

 The real story behind the strike.

 As a student of the Natomas Unified School District since kindergarten, the recent events shaking this district have left many parents feeling anxious, worried, and confused, with many questioning how this may impact them or their children.
-With the district's control over the only unified communication channels (mass emails, texts, and updates), it is hard to figure out what is actually happening.
-Using my over 11 years of experience as a student, I have built this page to share verifiable facts and firsthand experiences so our community can cut through the PR spin and understand the true story behind these strikes.
+With the district's control over official communication, it is hard to figure out what is actually happening.
+Using my over 11 years of experience as a student, I have built this page to break down public records and student stories, cutting through the district PR spin, and understand the broader story behind these strikes.

 The core dispute